Hamasaki Station: Station layout

 The station consists of two side platforms two tracks with a siding.
-The station building is a timber structure of traditional design and houses a waiting room and a staffed ticket window.
+The station building was a timber structure of traditional design, but was replaced by modern structure in 2022.
+It houses a waiting room and a staffed ticket window.
 Access to the opposite side platform is by means of a footbridge.
 A bike shed is provided outside.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The station was opened on 5 December 1923 as the western terminus of a line which the private Kitakyushu Railway had built from Fukuyoshi.
 Hamasaki became a through-station on 7 July 1924 when the track was extended west to Nijinomatsubara.
 When the Kitakyushu Railway was nationalized on 1 October 1937, Japanese Government Railways (JGR) took over control of the station and designated the line which served it as the Chikuhi Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.